xkong1112/Backup/GitLab/Docker pull.md

 ```

 However, I use docker login to the URL for the camera repo.
 What if I want to download another repo?
+I think it is login the xkong,so you only need to login it once.
+And name the repos/images name.
+Then you could download it.

 ## Run the camera docker